Do Go On - 206 - Dungeons and Dragons

 Go back as far as you can.

-In 1997 it found itself deeply in debt.
+And in 1997, it found itself deeply in debt.

-trading card game Magic the Gathering.
+popular trading card game Magic the Gathering.

-Oh, I've heard of this as well.
+Ah, I've heard of this as well.

-So selling millions and millions of cards.
+So they're a massive, massive company, selling millions and millions of cards.

-And since that time have released three more versions
+They made D&D profitable again, and since that time have released three more versions

-the fifth edition coinciding with D&D's
+of the game, most recently the fifth edition coinciding with D&D's 40th anniversary in

-Fifth edition.
+Fifth edition?

-Some reason I assume that'd be more.
+Some reason I assume there'd be more.

 Yeah, so they just bring out new...

-Despite the competition of computer games,
+Despite the competition of computer games, D&D continues to be massively popular.

-and some people say it's having a renaissance now.
+And some people say it's having a renaissance now.

-Yeah, it feels like podcasting might have even played
+Yeah, it feels like podcasting won't have even played into that because there's so many D&D podcasts.

-in that, because there's so many D&D podcasts.
 Yes, there's heaps out there and many, many popular ones.
-A film was finally

-released in the year 2000 and massively flopped.
-Oh, in 2000.
-In the year 2000, yeah.
-Wow,
+A film was finally released in the year 2000 and massively flopped.

-the future.
 One of the Wayans was in it.
-Okay.
-Damon.
-Maybe Marlon.
-Maybe Marlon.

-By 2004, consumers had spent more than a billion US dollars
+By 2004, consumers had spent more than a billion US dollars on Dungeons and Dragons products,

-And the company had been played by more than 20 million people.
+and the company had been played by more than 20 million people,

-And in 2007, it was estimated as many as 6 million people
+and in 2007 it was estimated as many as 6 million people played the game that year alone.

 Sadly, neither of the creators are with us anymore.